mrwormhole/gobadge/README.md

 }
 ```

-Add a new target to the Makefile:
+Add a new target to the Taskfile:

 ```bash
 	go run cmd/main.go -conf=customLogo